 Low Setup and Operating Costs

 The cost of buying and storing inventory is one of the largest expenses, regardless of whether you buy or rent warehouse space.
-Dropshipping allows you to avoid this outlay, as well as other potential issues such as too much or too little inventory.
-In addition, while order fulfilment usually requires you to handle all aspects of storing and shipping goods, dropshipping allows you to outsource the delivery fulfillment flow to a third party.
+Drop shipping allows you to avoid this outlay, as well as other potential issues such as too much or too little inventory.
+In addition, while order fulfillment usually requires you to handle all aspects of storing and shipping goods, including both inbound and outbound logistics processes, drop shipping allows you to outsource the delivery fulfillment flow to a third party.
 This means that you can focus more on growing your customer base and brand.

 No inventory storage = Greater flexibility

 Since dropshipping eliminates the constraints of physical inventory and the costs associated with it, it gives retailers greater flexibility to update inventory more quickly, more easily and at a lower cost.

 Furthermore, if you identify a product that is selling well for another retailer, you can immediately offer it to your customers and test new items, without the risk of carrying obsolete inventory – as you typically only pay for what you sell.

 Dropshipping also has some disadvantages which everyone considering this model should be aware of from the start.

 The ability to offer new products immediately, or to stop selling slow-moving products has a major drawback: no control over your supplier’s inventory.

 If the supplier runs out of stock, so does the seller, which could result in longer lead times and lost customers.
 Since the responsibility over the inventory rests with someone else, the seller has limited visibility into their full supply chain.
 Without integrated inventory management and delivery logistics solutions, retailers may find they have limited control over their supply chain operations.